Peace Trail on the National Mall

 The last major memorial that Congress approved for the park’s monumental core honors a man who was devoted to peace and nonviolent action.
-The iconic leader of the Civil Rights Movement of the 1950s and 1960s, King drew inspiration throughout his life from both his Christian faith and the peaceful teachings of Mahatma Gandhi.
+The iconic leader of the Civil Rights Movement of the 1950s and 1960s, Martin Luther King, Jr. drew inspiration throughout his life from both his Christian faith and the peaceful teachings of Mahatma Gandhi.
 In 1957, on the steps of the Lincoln Memorial, he delivered his first national address calling for legal equality for African-Americans, and returned there in 1963 to deliver his famous “I Have a Dream” speech.
 In 1964, King became the youngest person to receive the Nobel Peace Prize.
 He was, said the Norwegian Nobel Committee chair, “the first person in the Western world to have shown us that a struggle can be waged without violence.”
 The design of the memorial features King emerging from the Stone of Hope, which stands forward of the Mountain of Despair, a massive gateway representing the struggle faced in the quest for justice and peace.
+Some visitors have observed that the monument itself has an “unfinished” appearance, which some feel may symbolize the country’s unfinished work in the area of racial equality.
 Etched on the North Wall, a quote from King during a 1967 conference in California affirms: “It is not enough to say ‘We must not wage war.’
 It is necessary to love peace and sacrifice for it.”
 On the South Wall, in a quote from a Christmas sermon delivered in Atlanta, Georgia, in 1967, King declares “If we are to have peace on earth, our loyalties must become ecumenical rather than sectional.
 Our loyalties must transcend our race, our tribe, our class, and our nation; and this means we must develop a world perspective.”

 The FDR Memorial is dedicated “in commemoration of his leadership in America’s struggle for peace, well-being, and human dignity.”
 Reflecting on Roosevelt’s four terms in office, the memorial itself is framed as a series of “rooms:” Room one introduces the first years of his presidency; Room two features powerful sculptures representing the Great Depression; Room three reflects the violence of World War II, including strong statements by Roosevelt about the costs of war—“I have seen cities destroyed…I have seen children starving…”—and his own aversion to it: “I hate war.”
 Just beyond, in a small quiet area depicting his funeral, appears a quote from April 1945: “More than an end to war, we want an end to the beginnings of all wars.”
 The next and final room is titled “Seeds of Peace,” and designer Lawrence Halprin wrote later: “The fourth room is dedicated to peace and an optimistic view of the future.”
 Reflecting upon Roosevelt’s legacy, it also features a statue of Eleanor Roosevelt, the first lady, the first delegate to the United Nations, and a champion of human rights.
 Here, one final expression by FDR of his views on peace comes from the period just weeks before his death: “The structure of world peace cannot be the work of one man, or one party, or one nation…it must be a peace which rests on the cooperative effort of the whole world.”